Continuing Education Activity

-Landmark based technique is the most common technique for carrying out a caudal epidural block.
+The landmark-based technique is the most common technique for carrying out a caudal epidural block.

 In adults, these are most common as single-shot techniques due to the difficulty of threading a catheter at this location.
-While single-shot techniques are more common in children, it is easier to place a catheter in this population than the adult population.
-Studies have indicated that caudal catheters can safely be placed for short-term use of fewer than three days without the risk of systemic infection such as meningitis, epidural abscess, or systemic sepsis or even local infection.
+While single-shot techniques are more common in children, it is easier to place a catheter in this population than in the adult population.
+Studies have indicated that caudal catheters can safely be placed for short-term use of fewer than three days without the risk of systemic infection such as meningitis, epidural abscess, or systemic sepsis, or even local infection.

 Caudal anesthesia can be useful in the pediatric population for sub-umbilical procedures, including inguinal hernia repair, urological interventions, anal atresia repair, and lower extremity procedures.
 Caudal anesthesia can stand alone or be a supplement to general anesthesia for these procedures.

 Caudal epidural injections can also help in the management of chronic low back pain unresponsive to conservative medical management.
-While nonmalignant low back pain can have treatment with caudal epidural steroid injections, their indications are more properly for patients without facet joint pain or those with both discogenic and facet joint pain.
+While nonmalignant low back pain can have treatment with caudal epidural steroid injections, their indications are more proper for patients without facet joint pain or those with both discogenic and facet joint pain.

 Historically, caudal epidural analgesia with catheter placement was also utilized in the obstetric population for labor analgesia during the second stage of labor.
 However, concerns regarding the efficacy of the block, the use of large amounts of local anesthetic causing limb paralysis, and significant maternal hypotension due to poor control of the sympathectomy lead to the adoption of lumbar epidurals as the mainstay of labor analgesia.